romeerez/orchid-orm/docs/src/guide/migration-commands.md

 });
 ```

-If timestamps in your database don't have a time zone, all the above works as well, but will use `timestampNoTZ` and `timestampNoTZSnakeCase` instead.
+If timestamps in your database don't have a time zone, use `timestampNoTZ` instead.

 ### custom and unknown columns